KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_environment.rst

 :4: :guilabel:`Check for updates`.
 If checked, Kdenlive will show a pop-up window with a reminder if your version is older than six (6) months.

+:5: :guilabel:`Prevent sleep when playing and rendering`.
+If checked, Kdenlive disable the system powermanagement to avoid sleep and screen locking while playback and rendering.

-:5: Tabs for the different environment settings.
+:6: Tabs for the different environment settings.

 .. _configure_environment_mlt: